DataLabNG/projects/README.md

-# projects
-Datalab Nigeria Data Science and AI Projects

-Loan Prediction using Machine Learning in R
+# Loan Prediction with R
+Learn how to build classification model to predict if a loan will be bad or good

+Language: R Programming
+Platform: R Studio